 Risks of diabetes during pregnancy:

-Newborns of women with diabetes are at increased risk of having low sugar, low calcium, and high bilirubin levels in the blood.
+Newborns of women with diabetes are at increased risk of having low sugar, low calcium, and high bilirubin levels in the blood (see Jaundice in Newborns).

 The risk of complications during pregnancy can be reduced by controlling the level of sugar in the blood.
 The level should be kept as near normal as possible throughout pregnancy.

-If women who have diabetes are planning to become pregnant, doctors advise them to immediately start taking steps to control the blood sugar level (such as following an appropriate diet, exercising, and, if needed, taking insulin) if they have not already done so (see Diabetes Mellitus (DM): Treatment).
+Doctors advise women who have diabetes and who are planning to become pregnant to immediately start taking steps to control their blood sugar level if they have not already done so (see see Treatment).
+These steps include following an appropriate diet, exercising, and, if needed, taking insulin.
 High-sugar foods are eliminated from the diet, and women should eat so that they do not gain excess weight during pregnancy.

 Most pregnant women with diabetes are asked to measure their blood sugar level several times a day at home.
 Women who have gestational diabetes are usually taught to measure this level with a home blood sugar monitoring device.
-If blood sugar levels are high, women may need to take insulin.
+If blood sugar levels are high, women may need to take an oral hypoglycemic drug or insulin.

-Controlling diabetes is particularly important late in pregnancy.
-Then, the blood sugar level tends to increase as the body becomes less responsive to insulin.
-This effect occurs partly because the enlarging placenta makes hormones that counteract the effects of insulin.
+Controlling diabetes is particularly important late in pregnancy because then, the blood sugar level tends to increase.
 A higher dose of insulin is usually needed.

 In newborns of women with diabetes, hospital staff members measure blood levels of sugar, calcium, and bilirubin because these newborns often have abnormal levels.
 The newborns are also observed for symptoms of these abnormalities.